hugmatj/fedora-ultimate-setup-script/README.md

 # Fedora and Centos Ultimate Setup Scripts v5 (May 2020)

 **Welcome to your new ultimate desktop!** You can now choose between long term support with Centos and cutting edge features with Fedora.
 Run these scripts after a fresh install of your favorite OS.
 You can re-create the same set of applications and settings across both distributions.

+I have written a blog article [CentOS 8 Setup for Developers](https://www.elsewebdevelopment.com/centos-8-setup-for-developers/) that explains how the script works to help with customization.

 Enjoy:

 ### Browsers